 About Our LSAT Prep

 As Noodle Pros LSAT tutors, we stand at the top of our class in a crowded industry.
 We are more than just the sum of our (impressive) scores; we are master teachers with years of experience translating technique to practice.
-Students come to us at every stage of their process because we are the most experienced in this field.
+Students come to us at every stage of their processes because we are the most experienced in the 1:1 tutoring field.
 As test-takers ourselves, creators of practice materials, and lifelong teachers, we know the LSAT — and we know what it takes to succeed.

-To hire a Noodle Pro is to hire a tutor who can quickly and efficiently diagnose holes in your preparation process and develop a concrete plan to get you where you need to be, fast.
-In short, our students trust our tutors, because our tutors achieve results.
+To hire one of us is to hire a tutor who can quickly and efficiently diagnose holes in your preparation process and develop a concrete plan to get you where you need to be, fast.
+In short, our students trust Noodle Pros, because we achieve results.

 I appreciated my tutor's help so much.
 As a former teacher, I know that anyone can rely on methodology to go through the motions of tutoring, but it takes a special gift to be able to teach above and beyond the materials and ensure that students are actually retaining the material.
 My tutor's approach to teaching was very effective, and I attribute much of my success to her encouragement.